android/android-xr-unity-package/README.md

     then check **OpenXR** as the plug-in provider at OpenXR runtime.
 3. Under **XR Plug-in Management > OpenXR**, switch to **Android** tab, select **Android XR (Extensions)** feature group, or select individual features that your want to use at OpenXR runtime.

-Some of them might be incompatible with another, refer to the *README.md* from each sample for more details.
+    NOTE: Some of them might have additional requirements or configuration, refer to the *README.md* from each sample for more details.

 4. Under **XR Plug-in Management > Project Validation**, fix all **OpenXR** related issues.
 This will help to configure your **Player Settings**.
 5. In **Player > Android > Identification > Minimal API Level**, select 24 or